dadit97/Razorback-Project/Documentation/Documentation.md

 |<img src="https://github.com/dadit97/Razorback-Project/blob/master/Images/9V_Motor.jpg" width="400">|According to this requirement, the little motors had been replaced by two 9V DC motors, which can provide the torque required to move the tank at a reasonable speed.|

-After the replacing another problem arised, the motor driver.
+After the replacing another problem arose, the motor driver.
 The driver chosen was the classic L298N, basically the standard for<br> Arduino-powered moving projects.